tallforasmurf/CHIP8IDE/readme.md

 The CHIP-8 machine has 4,096 bytes of memory.
 The Memory window shows it in a large scrolling table, 32 bytes per row.

 The assembled program has been loaded starting at address `#200` (hexadecimal 200, decimal 512).
 This is a rule for CHIP-8 programs.
 In the original computer kit, the machine-language code of the *emulator*, the program that implemented the CHIP-8 language, was always loaded into the first 512 bytes of memory, from location `#000` to `#1FF`.
 So a user program always started at the next available byte, `#200`.
-Today there is no emulator in those first 512 bytes (they are used instead to store the "sprites" for drawing letters and digits), but the convention remains that every program loads at `#200` and begins executing there.
+Today there is no emulator in those first 512 bytes.
+They are used instead to store the "sprites" (pixel patterns) for drawing letters and digits.
+But the convention remains that every program loads at `#200` and begins executing there.

 ### Register display

 The machine registers are displayed below the memory display.
 They have all been initialized to #00 except for the `PC` register.
 This is the Program Counter that tells the machine what instruction to execute next.
 It contains `200`, so the next instruction is the one at that address.

-That instruction is always highlighted in the memory display when the program is not running.
-(Notice that the two bytes at #200 are highlighted.)
+The instruction that `PC` points to is always highlighted in the memory display when the program is not running.
+(Notice that the two bytes at `#200` are highlighted.)

-The CHIP-8 machine has the following other registers:
+The other CHIP-8 registers are displayed in this row.

 * Sixteen data registers `V0` through `VF`.
-Each can hold one eight-bit byte, an unsigned value from 0 to 255.
+Each can hold one eight-bit byte, an unsigned value from 0 to 255 (`#00` to `#FF`).

 * The `I` register holds a memory address.
 It is used to point to data anywhere in the 4,096 bytes of memory.